adaptris/interlok-docs-legacy/pages/advanced/advanced-configuration-pre-processors.md

 ```
 Then all instances of "${broker.url}" and "${broker.backup.url}" will be replaced within your Interlok configuration before Interlok starts up.
 In addition to a pre-processor there is also a [xstream-varsub-marshaller][] that can be used where you might normally configure a [xstream-marshaller][].

-> In addition to a pre-processor there is also a [xstream-varsub-marshaller][] that can be used where you might normally configure a [xstream-marshaller][].
+{% include tip.html content="In addition to a pre-processor there is also a [xstream-varsub-marshaller][] that can be used where you might normally configure a [xstream-marshaller][]." %}

 Since __3.0.1__ variable definitions may refer to other variable definitions, system properties, and environment variables.
 They will be resolved in that order so a variable definition will always take precedence over a system property and so on.
 This means that on a Windows machine, the following properties file would be perfectly acceptable